laurentmahieu/videotheque-App/README.md

 And  finaly scan the QR code with your mobile.

+(if you meet the error : **Unable to resolve "Dimensions" from "node_modules/react-native-viewport-units/viewport-units.js" Failed building JavaScript bundle.**. you have to go in your "node_module" folder, find the folder "react-native-viewport-units", in viewport-units.js change line 4 :

+`  , Dimensions = React.Dimensions || require('Dimensions')`
+by
+`  , Dimensions = React.Dimensions `

-The is on fully operationnal.
+Congrat, The App is on fully operationnal.

 **4. Code Architecture**